craigrobertsdev/flightdex/README.md

 # Project 1
-## flightdex
+## flightDex

 ### User Story
 ```
-AS A traveler
-I WANT to see the weather outlook for multiple cities
-SO THAT I can plan a trip accordingly
+As a user
+I WANT a website where I can scan and look for deals for domestic flights within Australia at specific times and select hotels for destination and also see local events.

 ```

 ### Acceptance Criteria
 ```
-As a user
-I WANT a website where I can scan and look for deals for domestic flights within Australia at specific times.
 When user click on website then they are presented with a website that give an option for flight which includes

 -start location
 -final location